 In 2018 Lynne added TEDx organiser to her skillset, having co-founded Macclesfield Barnaby Festival in 2009 where she now leads on heritage and culture projects.

 Becky is an award-winning audio and radio producer with 15 years experience.
-She works with us on series for Canon UK and CIPD and began her radio career on the specialist music shows Gilles Petersen Worldwide for BBC Radio 1 and The Selector for The British Council.
+She began her radio career on the specialist music shows Gilles Petersen Worldwide for BBC Radio 1 and The Selector for The British Council.

 Becky has produced numerous podcasts and internet programmes for commercial, corporate and arts clients.
 She created and still exec produces the Sony Award-winning internet radio programme, The Book Slam Podcast and, working with the Prison Radio Association, her output includes a Sony-nominated series for the Ministry of Justice and a body of work for Public Health England to raise awareness about HIV and AIDs.